Ag & Food Conference

-Registration includes a locally-sourced lunch prepared by M&C Cafe of New Bedford and at the Resource Fair you’ll learn about local organizations and businesses that provide services and products to help you grow, whether you’ve got a hundred acres or a couple of window boxes.
+Registration includes a locally-sourced lunch and at the Resource Fair you’ll learn about local organizations and businesses that provide services and products to help you grow, whether you’ve got a hundred acres or a couple of window boxes.

 8:30 am – Registration Begins, Resource Fair Opens

 9:30 am – 11:00 am – Workshop Session 1

 11:15 am – 12:00 pm – Keynote speaker Will Bonsall & Announcements